Last updated: December 21st, 2022

 ⭐⭐⭐⭐

-The Nemo Wagontop 8 is a solid choice for anyone who likes a lightweight roomy tent.
+The CAMPROS 8-Person Camping Tent is a solid choice for anyone who likes a lightweight roomy tent.

-As I mentioned above, this baby is lightweight for an 8-person tent but still oh-so-spacious, which is hard to find.
-In fact, Nemo’s Wagontop is the lightest tent of this size.
+This baby is lightweight for an 8-person tent but still oh-so-spacious, which is hard to find.

-Additionally, panoramic windows and clip window closures (instead of zippers) provide more ventilation even when the windows are closed for privacy.
+Additionally, the mesh ceiling provides more ventilation even when the panoramic windows are closed for privacy.

 PROS